Adeyemi-olusola/instabot-1/README.md

 # instabot
-This is an instagram bot using timgrossmann's  InstaPy library for performing basic operations.
+This is an instagram bot using timgrossmann's  InstaPy library.